CNG or compressed natural gas is a domestically available, economical, clean burning, alternative fuel source for vehicles.

-City employees and volunteers have put the message "No Dumping" onto hundreds of storm drains to help eliminate illegal discharges of pollutants into the storm system.
-Learn how to participate.
+Volunteers have put the message “No Dumping – Drains to Waterways” onto hundreds of storm drain inlets to help reduce illegal discharges of pollutants into the storm drain system.
+Learn how to participate in this important program.

 For residents that are selected to participate, Water Department employees will re-use water that was released from flushing fire hydrants to water your yard.

 The City operates a state-certified lab to perform required water testing.
 View the most recent Water Quality Reports below.

 Find utility rates, service information, and information on related programs.